Victoria-Ogunkolade/Victoria-Ogunkolade/README.md

 - Technical Documentation & Communication

 ## When I’m Not Crunching Datasets, You’ll Find Me:
-✍️Sharing bite-sized insights and career tips for analysts on LinkedIn 🔁 Learning, unlearning, and mastering tools like i work with as a data analyst 💡  Volunteering to mentor aspiring data professionals and beginners in tech 💜 Engaging in charity and education-focused projects as part of my Community Development Service (CDS) 📁 Building a purposeful portfolio and documenting projects with clarity and flair
+-✍️Sharing bite-sized insights and career tips for analysts on LinkedIn

+-🔁 Learning, unlearning, and mastering tools like i work with as a data analyst

+-💡  Volunteering to mentor aspiring data professionals and beginners in tech

+-💜 Engaging in charity and education-focused projects as part of my Community Development Service (CDS)

+-📁 Building a purposeful portfolio and documenting projects with clarity and flair

 ## 🛠 Tech Stack:
 <p align="left">